 Can Olive Oil Treat Acne Scars?

-While some people endorse the virtues of olive oil in treating acne and acne scars, there’s very little scientific evidence to prove these effects.
+While some people endorse the virtues of olive oil for acne treatment and acne scar healing, there’s very little scientific evidence to prove these effects.
 Most experiments involving olive oil are conducted on mice.
 There is no concrete evidence to prove its effectiveness in treating human skin conditions.

 However, besides cooking, the general population uses olive oil on a large basis as a remedy for treating various skin conditions.
 It is also used in a number of cosmetics.
 But does it actually work for acne scars?
 Here’s what science says.